-(Applicable only to Notes initially issued in definitive form.
+(Applicable only to Bearer Notes initially issued in definitive form.
 Not applicable to Renminbi-denominated Fixed Rate Notes and Modified Fixed Rate Notes where Interest Periods and Interest Amounts are subject to adjustment.)

-(d) Broken Amount(s) [for Definitive Notes (in relation to Global Notes, see the Conditions)]:
+(d) Broken Amount(s) [(in relation to Global Notes or Definitive Registered Notes, see the Conditions)]:

-[[●] per Calculation Amount, payable on the Interest Payment Date falling [in/on] [●]][Not Applicable]
+[[•] per Calculation Amount, payable on the Interest Payment Date falling [in/on] [•]][Not Applicable]

-(Applicable only to Notes initially issued in definitive form.
-Not applicable to Renminbi-denominated Fixed Rate Notes and Modified Fixed Rate Notes where Interest Periods and Interest Amounts are subject to adjustment.)
+(Applicable only to Bearer Notes initially issued in definitive form.
+Not applicable to Renminbi-denominated Fixed Rate Notes and Modified Fixed Rate Notes where